MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-creation-failure.md

 > message : This request is not authorized to perform this operation.
 > RequestId:22b29112-fd1b-4376-bbd9-8036aa722e43 Time:2022-10-24T04:17:03.5602162Z

-### Cause 1: Public network access is disabled, but the Batch account doesn't have a private endpoint
+### Cause 1: Public network access is disabled, but Batch account doesn't have private endpoint

 You create a Batch account with the **Public network access** set to **Disabled**.
 This setting makes access from the public network be removed.
 If the Batch account doesn't have a private endpoint, the connection to the Batch account will be restricted.

-### Solution 1: Create a private endpoint for the Batch account
+### Solution 1: Create private endpoint for Batch account

 1. Create a [private endpoint for the Batch account](/azure/batch/private-connectivity).
 By enabling a private endpoint, you're bringing the Batch account into the virtual network of the private endpoint.
 Access from the virtual network will be available.